-National or regional strategies for maintaining and/or enhancing the HCV 6 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For HCV occurrences related to Indigenous Peoples and/or local Engagement with the local communities and/or the Χ X communities, strategies to protect the cultural values are developed in cooperation with representatives and members of the local communities and Indigenous Peoples the Indigenous Peoples.
-For HCV occurrences related to Indigenous Peoples and/or local communities, identify, protect, buffer, or otherwise appropriately manage the sites and resources (aka "service provision hotspots"), as well the routes connecting these areas to communities or other inhabitations (aka "service connecting areas").
-(Sara et al, 2016) For sites and resources related to Indigenous Peoples, strategies will need to be based on FPIC and engagement, and not assume that existing laws or practices in Suriname recognize or respect Indigenous Peoples or their rights.
-(RA, 2014; WDMIP, 2017; FPP, 2017; VIDS et al, 2015) For other HCV occurrences (i.e., those identified primarily due to global or national significance), strategies are based on Best Available Information, and considered effective for maintaining and/or enhancing the HCV.
+National or regional strategies for maintaining and/or enhancing the HCV 6 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIM F --- -- ---------------- -------------------

+For HCV occurrences related to Indigenous Peoples and/or local communities: Strategies to protect the cultural values are developed in cooperation with representatives and members of the local communities and the Indigenous Peoples.
+For HCV occurrences related to Indigenous Peoples and/or local communities, identify, protect, buffer, or otherwise appropriately manage the sites and resources, as well the routes connecting these areas to communities or other inhabitations.
+The local communities and Indigenous Peoples, per the Overarching BAI.
+X X For sites and resources related to Indigenous Peoples, strategies will need to be based on FPIC and engagement, and not assume that existing laws or practices in Kenya recognize or respect Indigenous Peoples or their rights.
+(Per: Minority Rights, 2019; Kavilu, 2018a; Siegel, 2018; Pearce, 2015) For other HCV occurrences (i.e., those identified primarily due to global or national significance), strategies are based on Best Available Information , and considered effective for maintaining and/or enhancing the HCV .
+Strategies include protections against mining, logging, agricultural expansion, land grabs, and other incursions by outside parties where they threaten sites and resources important to local communities and/or Indigenous Peoples .
+(Per: Mbugua, 2018; Njagi, 2016; FSC, 2018a)

-Methodologies and Best Available Information\ for monitoring programs for HCV 6:
+Methodologies and Best Available Information for monitoring programs for HCV 6:

-National or regional methodologies for monitoring occurrences of the HCV 6 interpretations: Best Available Information for monitoring BAI occurrences of these interpretations: >SLIMF BAI SLIMF For HCV occurrences related to local communities or Indigenous Peoples, monitoring conducted by the local communities or Indigenous Peoples or using methodologies otherwise developed in cooperation with the communities and Indigenous Peoplse through culturally appropriate engagement.
-Local traditional communities and Indigenous X Peoples X For other basic monitoring guidance, consider: FSC (2019) and HCVRN (2014) (e.g., Part 3)
+National or regional methodologies for monitoring occurrences of the HCV 6 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIM F For HCV occurrences related to local communities: Monitoring conducted by the local communities, or using methodologies otherwise developed in cooperation with the communities through culturally appropriate engagement.